-Notice Jesus was born to Mary in “a city of Galilee, named Nazareth” (Luke 1:26).
+Notice Mary lived in “a city of Galilee, named Nazareth” (Luke 1:26).
 This is where Jesus was conceived and where He later grew up—well north of Jerusalem!
 Far from a prominent city, Nazareth was scoffed at as a kind of dead-end backwater by Jerusalemites.
 After Jesus called Peter, He then called Philip who reported to Nathaniel that they had found Christ.
 Not convinced, Nathaniel asked, “Can anything good come out of Nazareth?”
 (John 1:46).
 Clearly Christ’s first-century coming was to an unexpected place.
 His arrival shocked and confused the masses: “Others said, this is the Christ.
 But some said, Shall Christ come out of Galilee?”
 (7:41).
 Both Nazareth and Galilee were looked down on by the elites of Jesus’ day.

 Christ started His ministry away from Jerusalem—a pattern we will see holds.

 The prophet Micah further establishes the Kingdom moves to Jerusalem: “O tower of the flock, the stronghold of the daughter of Zion, unto you shall it come, even the first dominion; the kingdom shall come to the daughter of Jerusalem” (4:8).
 It does not say the Kingdom—Christ’s rule long before events in Revelation, after which it picks up again to continue for 1,000 more years—is built in Zion or starts in Zion.
 (Nor does it say it arrives there from heaven.)
 Micah says it “comes” there, meaning it was initially somewhere else.
 Of course it was—in a location called “His place!”

 Let’s look at one last description of the Branch in an unusual context.
 The setting is a great war that afflicts the nations of modern Israel—and the disastrous effect on Jerusalem and the tribe of Judah: “Your men shall fall by the sword, and your mighty in the war.
 And her gates shall lament and mourn; and she being desolate shall sit upon the ground.
 And in that day seven women shall take hold of one man [the survivors of the war], saying, We will eat our own bread, and wear our own apparel: only let us be called by your name, to take away our reproach” (Isa.
 3:25-4:1).